 LGBT History Month: The Rising Tide of Change

-October 4, 2012 by Maureen McCarty, HRC Senior Digital Strategist
+October 4, 2012 by Maureen McCarty, HRC Associate Director of Digital Media

 This October, we commemorate LGBT History Month as an opportunity to not only celebrate how far we’ve come as a community, but to derive strength from our victories as we trudge forward on our journey for full equality.